NSE-labs/WirelessSensors/Documentation/Sensor module architecture.md

 Requires: 3 GPIO pins and a 16 cent part.

 UPDATE: It should be possible to use two of the SPI signals, SCLK and MISO, to read the 74HC165 as if it were a SPI device.
 Two GPIO signals are needed, a parallel load signal (ID PL) and a chip select signal (ID CS).
-The shift register output also needs to go through a tri-state buffer so it can share the SPI bus.
+If the sensor subsystem uses the SPI bus to talk to the sensor, the shift register output also needs to go through a tri-state buffer so it can share the SPI bus.
 A 74LVC1G125 tri-state buffer can be used for this purpose.
+If the sensor uses the I2C or One Wire interface and does not connect to the SPI bus, no tri-state buffer is needed.

 Requires: 2 GPIO pins, a 16 cent basic part (74HC165), and a 7 cent extended part (74LVC1G125).